 This printer has a paper input in the back with an adjustable slider to accommodate different paper sizes.

-This printer has decent connectivity options.
+The Epson WorkForce WF-2830 has decent connectivity options.
 You can set it up with your home's WiFi router, or connect directly to it wirelessly via Wi-Fi Direct.
 It doesn't support Bluetooth, but you can still print from your mobile devices with AirPrint or the Mopria Print Service.
 However, it lacks an Ethernet port, which is a bit disappointing for business users since you can't connect it to a wired network.

-The Epson iPrint app is excellent.
+The Epson iPrint app is superb.
 You can print most file types as well as scan directly from your phone.
 You can also conveniently check the printer's ink levels, initiate routine maintenance tasks like print-head cleaning, and order more ink on-the-go.